ChrisArchitect/cnyc/_posts/2025-10-09-just-thought-i-would-let-you-guys-at-2600-know.md

 ---
 layout: post
 title: just thought I would let you guys at 2600 know about this
-description: Unable to find Hackers at their local video rental store a 2600 Magazine reader shares their struggle and suspicions in a letter to the editor of 2600 Magazine.
+description: Unable to find Hackers at their local video rental store a 2600 Magazine reader shares their struggle and suspicions in a letter to the editor.
 image: /images/2600-magazine-hackers-movie-letter-1999-collage-cyberdelianyc-social-preview-site.jpg
 tags:
 - 2600 Magazine